MewX/yorhel-vndb/README.md

 **Version 2-rw**

-This is a (newly started) backend rewrite of version 2.
-It lives in `lib/VNWeb/`.
+This is a (recently started) backend rewrite of version 2.
+It lives in `lib/VNWeb/` with Elm and Javascript code in `elm/`.
 Individual parts of the website are gradually being moved into this new coding style and structure.
 Version 2 and 2-rw run side-by-side in the same process and share a common route table and database connection, so the entry point is still `util/vndb.pl`.
 The primary goal of this rewrite is to make use of the clearer version 3 structure and to slowly migrate the brittle frontend Javascript parts to Elm and JSON APIs.

 **Version 3**